High Blood Pressure Emergencies in Children

 • Complete blood count to check for abnormal numbers of blood cells, particularly platelets (which help blood clot)

-• Computed tomography (CT) or magnetic resonance imaging (MRI) of the head to check for a mass or hemorrhage in the brain and to rule out other possible causes of symptoms related to the brain
+• Computed tomography (CT) or magnetic resonance imaging (MRI) of the head to check for a mass or hemorrhage in the brain and to exclude other possible causes of symptoms related to the brain

 • Drug and pregnancy tests in adolescents